ismahin/note-backend/Readme.md

 # Notes Backend

 This is a backend application for managing notes, where authenticated users can create notes and all users can view notes.
-The application ensures that only logged-in users can create new notes, while anyone can view the notes created by others.
+The application ensures that only logged-in users can create new notes, edit any note, and also can delete note, while anyone can view the notes created by others.

 ## Features

 - **Create Note:** Logged-in users can create a new note by providing a title and description.
+- **Edit Note:** Logged-in users can edit any existing note.
+- **Delete Note:** Logged-in users can delete any note.
 - **View Notes:** All users, whether logged in or not, can view the notes created by others.
-- **Authentication:** Only authenticated users can create notes.
+- **Authentication:** Only authenticated users can create, edit, and delete notes.

 ## Installation